evastgh/evastgh.github.io/_pages/ViaAlpinaGreen.md

 I highly recommend using the extremely convenient and reliable [SBB Mobile app](https://apps.apple.com/app/id294855237) to look up public transit schedules (frequency and duration of the trip) before booking lodgings that require transit.
 I bought a [half-fare card for all Swiss public transport](https://www.swiss-pass.ch/swiss-half-fare-card/) upon arrival at Zürich airport, which was a good deal as I was taking lots of public transit during my trip.
 Note: I did encounter a mishap where SBB canceled the trains that I was planning to take.
 To SBB’s credit, they only canceled the trains from 21h-00h due to engineering work.
 I was saved by a friend who lives nearby and let me crash in short notice for a night.
 Thank you, Theo.

 ### Collecting stamps
 One can [order a passbook online](https://www.myswitzerland.com/en-us/experiences/summer-autumn/hiking/via-alpina/via-alpina-hiking-passbook/) and collect stamps along the hiking path.
 The exact locations are indicated on the same website under the second section.
-Note: The stamps for each mountain pass are actually located at the town immediately follows, e.g. the stamp for Foopass is in Elm.
+Note: The stamps for each mountain pass are actually located at the towns immediately follow, e.g. the stamp for Foopass is in Elm.

 ### Training for the hikes
 I did my best to hike as much as possible during the 2-3 months leading up to my trip.
 In particular, I hiked every weekend with 8-13 miles and 2k-4k ft elevation gain each time.
+My training was insufficient and I needed more.
 If I could re-do it, I would add (a) hiking for 2-3 consecutive days and (b) getting used to trekking poles to my training schedule.

 ### Food
 Restaurants in Switzerland are expensive.
 I buy food from grocery stores to keep my budget reasonable.
 Note that grocery stores (Migros, Coop, Aldi, etc) can close as early as 18h, especially in remote villages.
 Convenience stores (Migrolino, Coop Pronto, Avec, etc) near train stations are slightly more expensive and have less options but may have longer hours.